Tsukamoto Takashi

 Azusa Iizuka, Kousuke Kajimoto, Tomotsumi Fujisawa, Takashi Tsukamoto, Tomoyasu Aizawa, Naoki Kamo, Kwang-Hwan Jung, Masashi Unno, Makoto Demura, Takashi Kikukawa

-Scientific Reports, 9, 1, Springer Science and Business Media {LLC}, Dec.
+Scientific Reports, 9, 1, Dec.
 2019, [Peer-reviewed]

 Taro Yamanashi, Misayo Maki, Keiichi Kojima, Atsushi Shibukawa, Takashi Tsukamoto, Srikanta Chowdhury, Akihiro Yamanaka, Shin Takagi, Yuki Sudo